COSIMA/regional-mom6/docs/mom6-file-structure-primer.md

   of a curved boundary, see the [Northwest Atlantic experiment](https://github.com/jsimkins2/nwa25/tree/main).

 * `forcing/{tz/tu}_segment**`
   The boundary tidal segments, numbered the same way as in `MOM_input`.
-The dimensions and coordinates are fairly confusing, and getting them wrong can likewise cause some cryptic error messages!
-These boundaries do not have to follow lines of constant longitude and latitude, but it is much easier to set things up if they do.
-For an example of a curved boundary, see the [Northwest Atlantic experiment](https://github.com/jsimkins2/nwa25/tree/main).
+See the previous bullet point for more information on these type of files.